RodrigoReyes-vw/vectorworks-design-system/docs/docs/components/button.md

+---
+title: Buttons
+lang: en-US
+---

 <script setup>
 import VwuiButton from '../../components/blueSteel/VwuiButton.vue'
 </script>

 # Button
+| Communicates an action that will occur when the user interacts
 <!-- the button lives here
 <vwui-button label="I am a button"/> -->